 Drum Set Posture - the way we sit at a drumset is a crucial factor that will help you not only in your drumming abilities but in your overall health.

 Drum Tuning Troubleshooting - Are you hearing unwanted buzzes or other noises coming out of your set?
-There are a couple tips we have devised to troubleshoot what may be the problem at your drum set.
+There are a couple of tips we have devised to troubleshoot what may be the problem with your drum set.

 Drum Warm-ups and Extends - Before you sit down at your set and drum out the demons, be sure to stretch and warm up slowly before bashing away.
 This is vital to not wear out your muscles too much.
-I would start with finger stretches, arm stretches and some standing up reaching for the stars back stretches.
+I would start with finger stretches, arm stretches, and some standing up reaching for the stars.

 Counting to four is the first place we want to start with if we want to play drums.

 1 2 3 4 1 2 3 4... etc. All counts are equally spaced.

 Now let's put the hi-hat on each of those notes, the bass drum on 1 and 3 and the snare drum on 2 and 4.

 Now for a second beat, let's put another hi-hat note between the bass drum and snare drum.

 You will progress very rapidly by doing this.

 Singles are alternating strokes: RLRL.
 Doubles are two strokes with each hand: RRLL